Discover how to enhance your business's operations through buying essential assets and equipment.

 If long-term savings are your priority, leasing may not make as much sense.
 Leasing your business equipment will require that you pay on an ongoing basis, which increases costs over time.
 Depending on the type of equipment, you may also have specific term length obligations and service packages.
 If the equipment goes unused for any length of time, this could be costly.

-There are two types of equipment leases that could fit your business model: operating leases and financial leases.
+There are two types of equipment lease agreements that could fit your business model: operating leases and financial leases.

 An operating lease allows a company to use the equipment for a set period of time without owning the equipment.
 The set time is usually shorter than the estimated economic life value of the equipment.
 When the lease term is complete, the lessor still has the ability to recoup any additional costs by reselling the equipment.
 Equipment obtained through an operating lease is counted as a rental expense, which does have some accounting advantages, including tax incentives.